 Although no two divorces are identical, there are some missteps everyone should avoid while going through the process.
-Oftentimes, many of the mistakes made while spouses dissolve their marriage can cost time, money, and result in added heartache.
+Oftentimes, many of the mistakes made while spouses dissolve their marriage can cost time, and money, and result in added heartache.
 Since these errors are generally preventable, it is wise to do what you can to understand what you must do to avoid them.
 We put together a list of common divorce mistakes to get you started.

 Costly Divorce Mistakes